coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

   2. **New suppliers** introduce threats of corrupted external [data](/go/datapoison/), [models](/go/supplymodelpoison/), and [model hosting](/go/readymademodel/)
   3. **New AI assets** with conventional threats, notably:
       - Training data / augmentation data (e.g. system prompts) - can leak and [poisoning](/go/datapoison/) this data manipulates model behaviour
-      - Model - can suffer from [leaking during development](/go/devmodelleak/) or [leaking during runtime](/go/runtimemodelleak/) and when it comes to ingegrity: from [poisoning during development](/go/devmodelpoison/) or [poisoning during runtime](/go/runtimemodelpoison/)
+      - Model - can suffer from [leaking during development](/go/devmodelleak/) or [leaking during runtime](/go/runtimemodelleak/) and when it comes to integrity: from [poisoning during development](/go/devmodelpoison/) or [poisoning during runtime](/go/runtimemodelpoison/)
       - Input - can [leak](/go/inputdataleak/)
       - Output - can contain [injection attacks](/go/outputcontainsconventionalinjection/)

+Note: Attackers that obtain the model (or a similar one) can perform or prepare input attacks efficiently and without being noticed.

 **New controls** (overview [here](/go/controlsoverview/)):

+The controls for AI security can be divided into four main categories and 8 sub categories, linking to over 50 individual controls discussed in depth at the Exchange.

+Manage:
 - Extend existing [Governance](/go/aiprogram/), [Risk](/go/riskanalysis/) and [Compliance](/go/checkcompliance/) - in order to secure AI, you need overview, analysis, policy, training, and responsibilities
 - Extend existing **conventional security controls** to protect the AI-specific assets
-- Extend [Supply chain management](/go/supplychainmanage/) to incorporate obtaining data, models, and hosting
+- Extend [Supply chain management](/go/supplychainmanage/) to incorporate suppliers providing data, models, and hosting

+Have resilient models:
+- Apply **Data/model engineering** during model development to increase resilience against model input attacks.
+This is the area of data and model engineers.
+Input attacks include triggering poisoned models - which of course can also be mitigated by preventing the model being poisoned using conventional controls.

+Watch:
-- Specific **AI engineer controls**, to work against poisoning and model input attacks - next to conventional controls.
-This category is divided into **Data/model engineering** during development and **Model I/O handling** for runtime filtering, stopping or alerting to suspicious input or output.
-It is typically the territory of AI experts e.g. data scientists with elements from mathematics, statistics, linguistics and machine learning.
+- Apply **Model I/O handling** for runtime filtering, stopping or alerting to suspicious input or output.
+It is typically the territory of data and model engineers e.g. data scientists, involving elements from mathematics, statistics, linguistics and machine learning.
 - **[Monitoring](/go/monitoruse/)** of model performance and inference - extending model I/O handing and overlooking general usage of the AI system

+Limit:
-- **Impact limitation controls** (because of zero model trust: assume a model can be misled, make mistakes, or leak data):
+(because of zero model trust: assume a model can be misled, make mistakes, or leak data)
   - [Minimize or obfuscate sensitive data](/go/datalimit/)
   - [Limit model behaviour](/go/limitunwanted/) (e.g., [oversight](/go/oversight/), [least model privilege](/go/leastmodelprivilege/), and [model alignment](/go/modelalignment/))

-(*) Note: Attackers that have a similar model (or a copy) can typically craft misleading input efficiently and without being noticed

 [![](https://raw.githubusercontent.com/OWASP/www-project-ai-security-and-privacy-guide/main/content/ai_exchange/static/images/essentials6.png)](https://raw.githubusercontent.com/OWASP/www-project-ai-security-and-privacy-guide/main/content/ai_exchange/static/images/essentials6.png)